Cloud-CV/EvalAI/evalai/spike_dramatiq.md

   - The SQSBroker (dramatiq_sqs) does not have many users.
 It has a lack of tutorials and contributors.
 The latest update to dramatiq_sqs was made in 2018.
   - Not as customizable as Celery (but satisfies our use case very well).
   - Needs some prior testing before being implemented in development/production environments.
+* Conclusion:
+  -
+  - Dramatiq solves the main problem of incompatibility of Celery with ElasticMQ.
+  - It provides several other advantages over Celery (see [Pros](https://github.com/nikochiko/EvalAI/blob/SpikeDramatiq/evalai/spike_dramatiq.md#pros) above).
+  - However, Celery works well on the production side of the project.
+Other than that, dramatiq (especially dramatiq_sqs) is poorly documented and does not have many examples.
+  - On a project as big as EvalAI, this can make the implementation harder and even leave it prone to misconfigurations.
+  - Due to this reason, I think switching to dramatiq is only feasible on the development side for now.
+  - With enough security/performance testing on the dev side, we could later use it in production as well.